Homemade hair dye is easier than you think. If you want to ditch chemical salon solutions to D.I.Y. naturally, this is the article for you!

-All hair is different and may take longer to soak up color or maybe no time at all.
+All hair is different.
+Some take longer to soak up homemade hair dye or others take no time at all.
 Some hair grows faster while others just plug along slowly.
-Some colors of hair react differently to different colors.
+Finally, some colors of hair react differently to different colors.
 Here’s a list of herbs that work best for each hair color type.

 Rhubarb root makes golden honey tones.
 Simmer the root in water and cool.
 Use as you would with other tea methods.

-It’s also possible that other berberine-containing roots such as mahonia (Oregon Grape Root), yellowroot, bayberry or yellow dock could work, but I have found no reports of individuals using them.
+It’s also possible that other berberine-containing roots such as mahonia (Oregon Grape Root), yellowroot, bayberry, or yellow dock could work as a blonde homemade hair dye, but I have found no reports of individuals using them.

 For brown hair, use a strong black tea or coffee solution.

-You can also make a tea from nettle, rosemary and sage.
+You can also make tea from nettle, rosemary, and sage.
 Sage has long been used to cover gray hair.
 Use it weekly to get better coverage on gray that keeps coming back.
 (Find dried nettle leaf, dried rosemary, and dried sage leaf here.)

-For red hair, nothing beats tomato juice.
-Massage a generous amount into hair, lightly squeeze out any excess, then pile on top of head.
+For red hair, nothing beats tomato juice as a homemade hair dye.
+Massage a generous amount into hair, lightly squeeze out any excess, then pile on top of your head.
 Cover with a plastic bag or shower cap, and leave on for at least 30 minutes.

-You can also make a tea from hibiscus flowers and calendula.
+You can also make tea from hibiscus flowers and calendula.
 By adjusting the amount of each, you can vary the shade of brown.
-And both are full of antioxidants, which are very healthy for you hair.
+And both are full of antioxidants, which are very healthy for your hair.
 (Find hibiscus flowers here and dried calendula flowers here.)

-Pureed beets will give your hair a reddish purple tone.
+Pureed beets make a homemade hair dye that will give your hair a reddish-purple tone.
 And all red tones of hair will pick up highlights from a vinegar rinse (like this) used after any hair color.

 True black hair is difficult to work with.
 Black walnut powder will give you very dark, almost black hair.
 Indigo will give you blue-black hair, but most sources say it should be used with or after henna treatments.
 (Find black walnut powder here.)